Kotlin/anko/README.md

 dependencies {
   ...
-  compile 'org.jetbrains.kotlin:koan-15:0.3.1'
+  compile 'org.jetbrains.kotlin:anko-15:0.3.1'
 }
 ```

-This loads Koan for Android SDK v.
+This loads Anko for Android SDK v.
 15 (Android 4.0.3) without `support.v4` package bindings.
 If you use `support.v4`, replace `15` with `15s`.
 There are also builds for Android SDK v.
 19 and v.
 21.

 ### Using as Jar library

 If your project is not based on Gradle, you don't have to jump around with Maven artifacts.
-Just attach the **jar** from the [releases page](https://github.com/yanex/koan/releases) as a project library and that's it.
+Just attach the **jar** from the [releases page](https://github.com/yanex/anko/releases) as a project library and that's it.

-### Building Koan
+### Building Anko

-Instructions for building Koan are located [here](doc/BUILDING.md).
+Instructions for building Anko are located [here](doc/BUILDING.md).

-## Understanding Koan
+## Understanding Anko

-As mentioned above, Koan is written in Kotlin.
+As mentioned above, Anko is written in Kotlin.
 In case you are not familiar with Kotlin, please refer to [kotlinlang.org](http://kotlinlang.org/docs/reference/).
 Kotlin is similar enough to Java (but much better), so learning it will be easy.

 ### Basics

-In Koan, you don't need to inherit from any special classes: just use standard `Activity`, `Fragment`, `FragmentActivity` or whatever you want.
+In Anko, you don't need to inherit from any special classes: just use standard `Activity`, `Fragment`, `FragmentActivity` or whatever you want.

-First of all, import `kotlinx.android.koan.*` to use Koan DSL in your classes.
+First of all, import `kotlinx.android.anko.*` to use Anko DSL in your classes.

 DSL is available in `onCreate()`: